zdravkov/kendo-docs/api/wrappers/jsp/chart/categoryaxisitem.md

 ### max `Object`

-The last date displayed on the axis.
+The last date displayed on the category date axis.
 By default, the minimum date is the same as the last category.
-This is often used in combination with the min and roundToBaseUnit configuration options to set up a fixed date range.
+This is often used in combination with the categoryAxis.min and categoryAxis.roundToBaseUnit options to set up a fixed date range.

 #### Example